Who Pulls Permits, Homeowner or Contractor? Building Permit Requirements in Oregon

 HOMEOWNER TIPS

-In this 2026 update, TerraFirma Foundation Systems’ foundation and structural specialists explain what homeowners in Washington need to know about permits, inspections, and building codes.
+In this 2026 update, TerraFirma Foundation Systems’ foundation and structural specialists explain what homeowners in Oregon need to know about permits, inspections, and building codes.
 This guide reflects current International Residential Code (IRC) standards, regional regulations, and practical insights from decades of experience working with local jurisdictions across the Pacific Northwest.

-James Kershaw System Design Thumbnail permitsJames Kershawu003cbru003eSenior Design Specialist
+James Kershaw System Design Thumbnail permitsJames Kershaw

 Why Building Permits and Inspections Are Required for Repairs